-2. Previous Work
+2. Previous work

-Over the past two decades, many techniques have been developed for estimating head pose.
-Various approaches exist within the static user-independent paradigm, including simultaneous face & pose detection [16], [2], Active Appearance Models [9], direct appearance analysis methods [15, 17, 21, 24] and some hybrid approaches [2, 13].
+Over the past two decades, many techniques have been developed for estimating head pose [3].
+Various approaches exist within the static user-independent paradigm, including simultaneous face and pose detection [4,5], Active Appearance Models [6], direct appearance analysis methods [7-10] and some hybrid approaches [11,5].
 Static pose analysis is inherently immune to accuracy drift, but it also ignores highly useful temporal information that could improve estimation accuracy.

-Very accurate shape models are possible using the Active Appearance Model (AAM) methodology [8], such as was applied to 3D head data in [5].
-However, tracking 3D AAMs with monocular intensity images is currently a timeconsuming process, and requires that the trained model be general enough to include the class of the user being tracked.
+Very accurate shape models are possible using the Active Appearance Model (AAM) methodology [12], such as was applied to 3D head data in [13].
+However, tracking 3D AAMs with monocular intensity images is currently a time-consuming process, and requires that the trained model be general enough to include the class of the user being tracked.

-Early work in the dynamic paradigm assumed simple shape models (e.g., planar [4], cylindrical [20], or ellipsoidal [3]).
-Tracking can also be performed with a 3D face texture mesh [25] or 3D face feature mesh [31].
-Some recent work looked morphable models rather than rigid models [6,7,27].
-Differential registration algorithms are known for user-independence and high precision for short time scale estimates of pose change, but they are typically susceptible to long time scale accuracy drift due to accumulated uncertainty over time.
+Early work in the dynamic paradigm assumed simple shape models (e.g., planar [14], cylindrical [15], or ellipsoidal [16]).
+Tracking can also be performed with a 3D face texture mesh [17] or 3D face feature mesh [18].
+Some recent work looked morphable models rather than rigid models [19-21].
+Differential registration algorithms are known for user-independence and high precision for short time scale estimates of pose change, but they are typically susceptible to accuracy drift due to accumulated uncertainty over time.

-Some earlier work in static user-dependent paradigm include nearest-neighbors prototype methods [13, 32] and template-based approaches [19].
-Vacchetti et al. suggested a method to merge online and offline keyframes for stable 3D tracking [28].
+Some earlier work in static user-dependent paradigm include nearest-neighbors prototype methods [22,11] and templatebased approaches [23].
+Vacchetti et al. suggested a method to merge online and offline keyframes for stable 3D tracking [24].
 These approaches are more accurate and suffer only bounded drift over time, but they lack the relative precision of dynamic approaches.

 Several previous pose detection algorithms combine both tracking and static pose analysis.
-Huang and Trivedi [18] combine a subspace method of static pose estimation with head tracking.
+Huang and Trivedi [25] combine a subspace method of static pose estimation with head tracking.
 The static pose detector uses a continuous density HMM to predict the pose parameters.
 These are filtered using a Kalman filter and then passed back to the head tracker to improve face detection during the next video frame.
 Sherrah and Gong [26] detect head position and pose jointly using conditional density propagation with the combined pose and position vectors as the state.
 To our best knowledge, no previous pose detection work has combined the three paradigms of dynamic tracking, keyframe tracking, and static pose detection into one algorithm.